 Names, addresses, telephone numbers, and email addresses for your four references: two people who can write letters about your prior work experience, and two Illinois faculty members who will be your mentors/collaborators during your time at Beckman, with one or both of these Illinois faculty members being a part-time or full-time member of the Beckman Institute.

 The Beckman Institute will not request letters on your behalf.
-You should request that letters of recommendation from your references be emailed directly to the Beckman Institute (as an Adobe PDF file).
+You should request that letters of recommendation from your references be emailed directly to the Beckman Institute as Adobe PDF files by the application deadline.

 Your application will be evaluated by three members of the Program Advisory Committee, a committee that consists of 12 members of the Beckman Institute faculty.
 The rubric of this evaluation consists of the following factors: